mltpascual/Portfolio2024/README.md

 - **Minimalistic UI**: Built with the Shadcn UI library for a clean and user-friendly experience.
 - **Responsive Design**: Mobile-friendly layout with a theme toggle for light and dark modes.
-- **Contact Page**: A dedicated page for users to reach out via email.
+- **Contact Page**: A dedicated page for users to reach out via email..

 ## Technologies Used